- Important Information about Procedures for Opening a New Account

 (6) Ownership of Account and Beneficiary Designation

 These rules apply to this account depending on the form of ownership and beneficiary designation, if any, specified on the account records.
+We reserve the right to refuse some forms of ownership and beneficiary designations on any or all of our accounts unless otherwise prohibited by law.
 We make no representations as to the appropriateness or effect of the ownership and beneficiary designations, except as they determine to whom we pay the account funds.

 Single-Party Account.
 Such an account is owned by one party.